How-to: Analyzing JVM garbage collection using Loggly

 Configuring rsyslog to send to Loggly

 First, follow the directions here to configure rsyslog to forward logs to Loggly.
 The rsyslog server has the capability to watch a file and forward file changes to remote central logging facility such as Loggly.
 We use this configuration to ship GC logs to Loggly.
-Configuration details are documented here.
+Configuration details for tls rsyslog are documented here.

 Make sure to restart the rsyslog service